-1. The following individuals may adopt:
+The following individuals may adopt:

-- a.
-Spouses together although one or both are minors. - b.
-An unmarried adult. - c.
-An unmarried couple together. - d.
-The unmarried father or mother of the individual to be adopted. - e.
-A married individual without the other spouse joining as a petitioner, if the individual to be adopted is not his spouse, and if: - i.
-The other spouse is a parent of the individual to be adopted and consents to the adoption. - ii.
-The petitioner and the other spouse are legally separated; or - iii.
-The failure of the other spouse to join in the petition or consent to the adoption is excused by the Court by reason of prolonged unexplained absence, unavailability, incapacity, or circumstances constituting an unreasonable withholding of consent. - 2.
-Minors may adopt if the minor (s) receive written consent from all required persons in section 9.0405. - Amended-Resolution No. TMBC1144-08-20
+- 1. A husband and wife together although one or both are minors. - 2.
+An unmarried adult. - 3.
+The unmarried father or mother of the individual to be adopted. - 4.
+A married individual without the other spouse joining as a petitioner, if the individual to be adopted is not his spouse, and if: - a.
+The other spouse is a parent of the individual to be adopted and consents to the adoption. - b.
+The petitioner and the other spouse are legally separated; or - c.
+The failure of the other spouse to join in the petition or consent to the adoption is excused by the Court by reason of prolonged unexplained absence, unavailability, incapacity, or circumstances constituting an unreasonable withholding of consent.